-A Simple Approach to Family Meal Planning
+A Simple Guide to Family Meal Planning on a Budget

 Family meal planning doesn’t have to be a tedious task that takes hours to complete.
 It can be simple and enjoyable.
 It helps to reduce stress throughout the week and keeps your family budget in check.
-Added benefits are that it helps to keep food waste low.
-This is not your normal meal planning approach.
-It’s a way of intuitive cooking and utilizing what you have already to nourish your family!

-Meal Prep
+Meal Prep to Simplify and Save

-A good starting place for what to prep for the week is taking a quick glance through your pantry or refrigerator.
-Use what you have on hand first!
 Once you do this a few times, you will get the hang of making your weekly staples so quick.
 You will also start noticing how much to keep on hand to make these staple recipes.

 Some ideas for this are: